Bridging Mechanistic Interpretability and Prompt Engineering with Gradient Ascent for Interpretable Persona Control: Experiments

 \textbf{Neutralization vs.\ Distributional Shifting.} We first examine projections onto the sycophancy axis.
 As shown in Figure~\ref{fig:projection_distribution}, the baseline model exhibits a broad distribution, reflecting a systematic bias toward agreement.
 Dense steering and RESGA shift the mean toward neutrality but retain substantial variance, indicating coarse counterbalancing.

-In contrast, SAEGA produces a sharp peak centered exactly at zero.
-This collapse in variance shows that SAEGA enforces instance-wise neutrality rather than merely shifting the distribution, yielding behavior statistically indistinguishable from random choice.

-\textbf{Preservation of the Natural Activation Manifold.} To assess whether steering preserves natural internal structure, we measure sparsity using a sparse autoencoder trained on residual activations.
+In contrast, SAEGA produces a sharp peak centered near zero.
+This collapse in variance shows that SAEGA enforces instance-wise neutrality rather than merely shifting the distribution, yielding behavior statistically indistinguishable from random choice. \textbf{Preservation of the Natural Activation Manifold.} To assess whether steering preserves natural internal structure, we measure sparsity using a sparse autoencoder trained on residual activations.
 Figure~\ref{fig:sparsity} reports the $L_0$ norm (number of active SAE features).
 The baseline model activates approximately 50 features per token.